lehy/ocaml-sklearn/README.md

 To get data out of an `Arr.t`, get the underlying `Ndarray` or `Csr_matrix` using `Arr.get`.

+Attributes are exposed read-only, each with two getters: one that raises Not_found if the attribute is None, and the other that returns an option.

 Bunches (as returned from the sklearn.datasets APIs) are exposed as objects.